vectorgrp/sil-kit-adapters-qemu/README.md

 If you want to force building the adapter against a specific version of SIL Kit (e.g. a downloaded SIL Kit released package), you can do this by setting the SILKIT_PACKAGE_DIR variable according to your preference as shown in the default case.

+**Note (3):** If no SILKIT_PACKAGE_DIR is provided and no installed SIL Kit package is found, a SIL Kit release package [SilKit-4.0.17-ubuntu-18.04-x86_64-gcc] will be fetched from github.com and the adapter will be built against it.

 The adapter and demo executables will be available in ``build/bin`` (depending on the configured build directory).
 Additionally the ``SilKit`` shared library (e.g., ``SilKit[d].dll`` on Windows) is copied to that directory automatically.

+## b) Getting Started with pre-built Adapters and Demos
+Download a preview or release of the Adapters directly from [Vector SIL Kit QEMU Releases](https://github.com/vectorgrp/sil-kit-adapters-qemu/releases).

+If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+You will need this for being able to start a sil-kit-registry.

 ### Run the SilKitAdapterQemu
 This application allows the user to attach simulated ethernet interface (``nic``) and/or character devices (e.g. ``SPI``) of a QEMU virtual machine to the